adeotek/Serilog.Sinks.GrafanaLoki/README.md

 ### Adding contextual (local) labels

-If you need to add contextual labels from a particular class or method, you can achive this with the following code:
+If you need to add contextual labels from a particular class or method, you can achieve this with the following code:

 ```csharp
 using (LogContext.PushProperty("ALabel", "ALabelValue"))